vict-shevchenko/reactive-mobx-form/docs/api/ReactiveForm.md

 ```

-`ReactiveForm` can accept any amount of proerties, that will be transparently passed to your form component.
-Except to properties:
+`ReactiveForm` can accept any amount of properties, that will be transparently passed to your form component.
+Except two properties:
 - onSubmit
 - schema